Fire-resistance rating: Different time/temperature curves

-Example of a fire stop fire-resistance rating test
+Example of a fire stop test

 Construction of a test sample consists of a mockup of a section of concrete floor, with typical mechanical and electrical utility components (pipes and cables) penetrating the floor assembly.
 A firestop mortar is applied around the penetrations.

 The completed test sample is inserted into a furnace such that one side is exposed to a fire.
 The test is terminated when the fire stops successfully meet the test criteria in minimizing the amount of heat and smoke allowed to pass through the assembly, when the fire penetrates the fire stops.
 This determines the fire stop F-Rating.
 The length of time required for a penetrant or sample on average to exceed a specified average heat rise above ambient at any single location determines the duration for the FT Rating (Fire and Temperature).
 If a hose-stream test is passed afterwards, the rating can then be expressed as an FTH Rating (Fire, Temperature and Hose-stream).
 The lowest of the three determines the overall rating.